Retail apocalypse: History

 The phrase "retail apocalypse" first appeared in print in an early 1990s essay by Peter Glen, author of It's Not My Department!
 Media appropriated the term to refer to multiple brick-and-mortar store closures resulting from shifts in consumer spending.

 Since at least the 2008 financial crisis, various economic factors have resulted in the closing of many stores in North America, the United Kingdom, and Australia, particularly in the department store industry.
 For example, Sears Holdings had more than 3,500 stores and 355,000 employees in 2006.
 By the end of 2016, Sears operated 1,430 stores.
 In October 2018, Sears filed for bankruptcy and announced it would close an additional 142 of its 687 stores.
 At the time of filing, Sears had 68,000 employees.

 The phrase "retail apocalypse" began gaining widespread usage in 2017 following multiple announcements from many major retailers of plans to either discontinue or greatly scale back a retail presence, including companies such as H.H.
 Gregg, Family Christian Stores and The Limited all going out of business entirely.
 The Atlantic described the phenomenon as "The Great Retail Apocalypse of 2017", reporting nine retail bankruptcies and several apparel companies having their stock hit new lows, including that of Lululemon, Urban Outfitters, and American Eagle.
 Credit Suisse, a major global financial services company, predicted that 25% of U.S. malls remaining in 2017 could close by 2022.

-Since 2017, the phrase is frequently applied to brick-and-mortar closures in retail, with the retail apocalypse creating a domino effect on manufacturers and suppliers; Hasbro, for example, cited the loss of the Toys "R" Us chain as a major cause for lost revenue and layoffs the company imposed in October 2018.
+Since 2017, the phrase has been frequently applied to brick-and-mortar closures in retail, with the retail apocalypse creating a domino effect on manufacturers and suppliers; Hasbro, for example, cited the loss of the Toys "R" Us chain as a major cause for lost revenue and layoffs the company imposed in October 2018.

-A 2019 analysis conducted by IHL Group international research and advisory firm found that when a retailer closes many stores, it indicates more about the individual retailer rather than the retail industry overall.
+A 2019 analysis conducted by IHL Group, an international research and advisory firm, found that when a retailer closes many stores, it indicates more about the individual retailer rather than the retail industry overall.
 In 2019, the 20 stores announcing the most closures represent 75% of all closures.
 IHL found that for each retailer closing stores in 2019, more than five retail chains are opening stores, an increase from the 3.7 ratio of 2018.
 IHL also reported that the number of chains adding stores in 2019 had increased 56%, while the number of closing stores decreased by 66% in the last year.

 As of May 2020, bankruptcies and store closings were expected to intensify due to widespread business closures and the resulting financial impact of the COVID-19 pandemic.
 J. Crew, Century 21, Neiman Marcus, Stage Stores, Stein Mart, Lord & Taylor, JCPenney, Tuesday Morning, and Pier 1 Imports were among the first major retailers to file for bankruptcy during the COVID-19 pandemic.